 Images or other assets causing content to be pushed down or jump to a different location, like the loading of third party advertisements, can make the page feel like it is still loading and is bad for perceived performance.
 Content reflowing is especially bad for user experience when not initiated by user interaction.
 If some assets are going to be slower to load than others, with elements loading after other content has already been painted to the screen, plan ahead and leave space in the layout for them so that content doesn't jump or resize, especially after the site has become interactive.

 Font choice is important.
 Selecting an appropriate font can greatly improve the user experience.
 From a perceived performance point of view, "suboptimal fonts importing" can result in flicker as text is styled or when falling back to other fonts.

 Make fallback fonts the same size and weight so that when fonts load the page change is less noticeable.

-Make things like type-ahead a progressive enhancement: use css to display input modal, JS to add typeahead/autocomplete as it is available
+Make things like type-ahead a progressive enhancement: use CSS to display input modal, JS to add autocomplete as it is available

 keyup can shave 200ms off the perceived load of the content.
 Adding an interesting but unobtrusive 200ms animation to that